alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 ```

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `245600` is
 a size in bytes to allow on the queue.
-This parameter can also be passed at
+You can also pass this parameter at
 service creation time.

 #### Setting a receive message wait time

 Specifies the duration, in seconds, that the ReceiveMessage action call waits until
 a message is in the queue in order to include it in the response, rather than
-returning an empty response if a message isn't yet available.
+returning an empty response if a message is not yet available.

 The minimum receive message wait time is 0 seconds.
 The maximum receive message wait time is 20 seconds.